Mainichi Ōkan

-The Mainichi Ōkan (毎日王冠, mainichi ōkan) is a Grade 2 horse race in Japan for Thoroughbred colts and fillies aged three and over run over a distance of 1,800 metres at Tokyo Racecourse.
+The Mainichi Ōkan (毎日王冠, mainichi ōkan) is a Grade 2 horse race in Japan for Thoroughbred colts and fillies aged three and over, run over a distance of 1,800 metres at Tokyo Racecourse.

 The race is run in October and serves as a trial race for the autumn edition of the Tenno Sho.

 It was first run in 1950 over 2500 metres.
 The distance was reduced to 2300 metres in 1959 and to 2000 metres in 1962 before the race was run over its current distance for the first time in 1984.
 It has been rated JRA Grade II since that year and was promoted to International Grade II in 2001.
-2014, winner is received priority ballot for Tenno Sho (Autumn).
+Since 2014, the race serves as a trial race for the Autumn Tenno Sho.